 By around week 2, inflammation should have subsided and you should start to feel better.
 Itching can persist for a little longer and it should eventually settle.
 It’s also important to take precautions such as avoiding intense physical exercise for two weeks or so.

-At 1 month, the healing process should be complete and you should feel minimal discomfort.
+At 1 month post surgery, the healing process should be complete and you should feel minimal discomfort.
 Hair would typically have grown to cover the donor area, but it should be noted that the recipient area – where your new hair won’t emerge for another 2 months or so – is still delicate and should be treated with care.

 When are hair grafts secure after a hair transplant?